hardbyte/python-can/README.md

 ### Real Device
-`can0` should be substituted for `vcan` if you are using real hardware.
+`vcan` should be substituted for `can` and `vcan0` should be substituted for `can0` if you are using real hardware.
 Setting the bitrate can also be done at the same time, for example to enable an existing `can0` interface with a bitrate of 1MB:

     :::bash
     sudo ip link set can0 up type can bitrate 1000000